stdmedoth/cryplyse/README.md

 # Bitcoin Trend Alert in Google Trends

-This script monitors the Google Trends data for the keyword "Bitcoin" and sends a WhatsApp message when a "streak" (period of prolonged growth) in interest is detected for "Bitcoin."
-The alert is sent via the [CallMeBot API](https://callmebot.com).
+This script monitors the Google Trends data for the keyword "Cryptos" and marks a graph when a "streak" (period of prolonged growth) in interest is detected for "Cryptos".

 ## Functionality